DAOveloped/HappyNewsDAO/checklist.md

 - [ ] Identify the required functionalities for each module and define smart contract interfaces
 - [ ] Write smart contracts in a suitable programming language (e.g., Vyper)
 - [ ] Test and debug smart contracts to ensure accuracy and security
-- [ ] Deploy smart contracts to an Fantom network
+- [ ] Deploy smart contracts to Fantom network

 ### GitHub repository setup
 - [x] Create a new repository on GitHub for the HappyNewsDAO project